GuruMaps/iOSManual/03-settings.md

 ![](/assets/track_appearance_3.png)

 #### Default bookmark category

 Selected category is a default icon for newly created and imported bookmarks:

 ## Advanced Settings {#advanced}

 ### Sync {#sync}

 Galileo Offline Maps allows you to synchronize all your data to make your collections visible and available through all your iOS devices using your Facebook or iCloud account.
 App uses Facebook/iCloud login only for authentication, this does not let the Galileo post or share your data.
-To enable synchronization feature, go to the app Settings > Sync and select the appropriate way to authenticate.
+To enable synchronization feature, go to the app Settings &gt; Sync and select the appropriate way to authenticate.
 **Note**: use the same login on all your devices to keep the data synchronized.

 ![](/assets/sync.png)

 ### Navigation {#navigation}

 The default language of voice instructions you hear while navigating a route depends on the language your device is set to use.
 To change the language, select one from the Voice Instructions list:

 ![](/assets/settings_navigation.png)